 Chateau des Fines Roches owns 53 hectares in the Chateauneuf du Pape appellation.
 48 hectares are planted to red wine varieties.
 5 hectares are reserved for Chateauneuf du Pape Blanc.
 They also own 74 hectares of vines in the Cotes du Rhone appellation.

-Chateau des Fines Roches is produced from a blend of 75% Grenache, 15% Syrah and 10% Mourvedre.
-The Grenache is at least 80 years of age.
-The wine is aged in a combination of old, used, French oak barrels and demi-muids.
-The production is close to 500 cases per year.
+Chateau des Fines Roches is produced from a blend of 70% Grenache, 15% Syrah and various other allowable grape varieties.
+The Grenache is at least 40 years of age.
+The vineyard has a terroir of rocks, and clay soils.

 Chateau des Fines Roches Chateauneuf du Pape Blanc is made from 50% Grenache Blanc, 20% Bourboulenc, 20% Clairette and 10% Roussanne.
 The wine is then aged for 6 months in tank before bottling.
 Close to 1,750 cases are produced each year.

-Chateau des Fines Roches is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, stewed dishes, sausage and cassoulet.
-Chateau des Fines Roches is also good with Asian dishes, hearty fish courses like tuna, mushrooms pasta, eggplant and tomatoes.
+Chateau des Fines Roches is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, stewed dishes, sausage, barbecue and cassoulet.
+Chateau des Fines Roches is also good with Asian dishes, hearty fish courses like tuna, mushrooms pasta, eggplant, cheese and tomatoes.